How to call C functions from OCaml

 Raising the predefined exceptions of OCaml is very easy.

-For example for raising the Invalid_argument
+For example for raising the Invalid_argument exception,

 the C function is: